9 Essentials Tips To Level Up Your Skincare Routine In Summer I Wish I Knew Earlier

 Switch to a lighter and oil-free moisturizer

-Pick an oil-free and lightweight moisturizer instead of heavy cream and apply it at least once a day.
-Oil-free moisturizers are available in the form of gels and lotions and are formulated to hydrate the skin without using oils that can feel greasy or clog the pores.
-Neutrogena Hydro Boost Water Gel is my go-to daytime moisturizer for summer, and it never fails to keep my skin hydrated and balanced even in the scorching months.
+During the summer months, opt for an oil-free, lightweight moisturizer instead of heavy creams, and apply it at least once a day.
+Oil-free moisturizers are available in the form of gels and lotions and are formulated to hydrate the skin without using ingredients that can feel greasy or clog the pores.
+Neutrogena Hydro Boost Water Gel is my go-to daytime moisturizer for summer, and it never fails to hydrate my skin.

 self-tanners for summer